-Internal Storage DriveThe capacity of the internal storage drive varies depending on the model.To check which type of internal storage drive is included in your model, open the TOSHIBA PC Health Monitor utility by clicking PC Health
+The capacity of the internal storage varies depending on the model.

-Monitor under TOSHIBA group in the Apps view, and then click PC Information.
+To check which type of internal storage is included in your model, open the TOSHIBA PC Health Monitor utility by clicking PC Health Monitor under TOSHIBA group in All apps, and then click PC Information.

-Note that part of the hard disk overall capacity is reserved as administration space.
+Note that part of the internal storage overall capacity is reserved as administration space.